smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/GET_SYNTAX.md

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause can change the value of a parameter from the default value in an image model.
 The meaning of each parameter is as follows:
-        - "overwrite" : Overwrite if a model with the same name exists.
+        - "overwrite": overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model. (default: False)

 The "__GET THANOSQL DATASET__" statement downloads the tutorial datasets to the user's workspace.